gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/bot-emulator-end-conversation.png)

 After ending the conversation, go ahead and type another message.
 You should notice that the *StartAsync* was against called.
 Because this was a new conversation, we didn't have an existing dialog waiting for a response, so Bot Framework *Started* a new dialog.

+## Quick Recap

+Congratulations, you now have a complete Visual Studio environment capable of debugging custom bot applications!
+Alright, I admit it, the sample bot we created isn't very exciting.
+But hey, you're now setup and ready to create exciting new user experiences!
+Throughout the remainder of the labs, we'll be building out a bot that helps users make restaurant reservations.
+Users will be able to ask our bot things like:

+*	Make me a reservation at a good Indian restaurant in Pittsburgh
+*	Can you book me a table tomorrow night at 7:30 for Mexican?

+But wait a minute, we're simply sending text-based messages to our bot.
+How can we possibly parse useful information from text to understand what the user is requesting?
+That my friends is where Natural Language processing and Machine Learning come in.

+## Next Steps
+In [Lab 2](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%202%20-%20LUIS) we'll build a machine learning model using Microsoft's Language Understanding Intelligence Service (known as LUIS) to do just that.